Contents

 What are Clinical Insights?

 The AI-powered Clinical Insights feature lets you search a patient’s chart, then surfaces and summarizes relevant information, displaying the results with citations at the top of the chart.
-You can view multiple Clinical Insights searches at once to keep each clinical question distinct to compare findings, preserve your search history, and share results.
+The Clinical Insights feature is optimized for searching for the following:

-NOTE: Clinical Insights is an informational tool only and is not intended to replace professional medical judgment or serve as a clinical decision-making tool.
+Clinical Insights is an informational tool only and is not intended to replace professional medical judgment or serve as a clinical decision-making tool.
 Always verify information and make clinical decisions based on your own expertise and the patient’s complete medical record.

 What are the benefits of Clinical Insights?